 This list is only the beginning.
 Come up with more questions and characteristics on your own.
 Other job characteristics you may want to consider are those of pay, employee benefits (such as a health plan, vacation and sick leave) and opportunity for advancement.

 Once you have completed your list, rank the characteristics in order of importance to you.
-Number 1 should be absolutely essential to any job, number 2 next important, and so on.
+No. 1 should be absolutely essential to any job, No. 2 next important, and so on.
 Ranking can be frustrating, but rarely do you find employment that has everything you want.
 It is important to identify high priorities, the job characteristics which are essential.

 “More than anything else, I had to have a job that let me work outside.
 Being indoors would drive me crazy, so I got into construction.
 I also want to work on my own.
 But that was second to being outside.”